 Ácrata handbags are woven using ancient techniques and quality fine materials.
 The company artfully combines modern pattern construction and architecture with artisan traditions and craftsmanship.
 The result is an original distinctive product that marries the past with the future.
 The brand seeks utility, wearability and beauty.
-It is wearable art.
+It is wearable art and has been featured in editorials including Elle Spain.
 Each collection has been designed to transmit the past that shapes it.

 Andina is the shared vision of three women, Caroline Elizondo, Catalina Elizondo and Celeste Bustelo.
 At the core of Andina’s design aesthetic is their shared admiration for natural textiles, all things handmade and the distinct Argentinian style.
 In the North of Argentina, there are still some small villages of pre-Columbian cultures.
 These communities settled thousands of years ago on the slopes of the Pilcomayo River, maintaining a relationship of harmony and mutual respect with nature.
 Currently, the women of these towns make their crafts keeping the ancestral culture alive from the resources that the nature of the region provides them.
 The techniques and knowledge were passed between women from generation to generation.
 Each piece that they make is unique, weaving ties with an original culture, which brings us a legacy of respect for nature.
 Keeping these cultures alive, giving them value and promoting them is one of the objectives we have at ANDINA.